'Ronaldo is a legend!' - Varane rejects notion Man Utd would be stronger without veteran striker | Goal.com

 "Cristiano is a great competitor.
 He's a legend and he always helps the team, so obviously it's very good to play with him."

-Club captain Harry Maguire also came under scrutiny for his displays last term, but despite speculation Ronaldo could be made a stand-in skipper, Ten Hag has confirmed that the defender will retain the armband for now.
+Club captain Harry Maguire also came under scrutiny for his displays last term, which sparked talk of Ronaldo replacing him as skipper, but Ten Hag has confirmed that the defender will retain the armband for now.

 Maguire was booed in United's last pre-season outing against Crystal Palace, but Varane remains fully behind his centre-back partner.